 Same goes for divorce.
 Your insurance company might want to see copies of the documents that prove you're not married anymore.
 They might also want to see evidence that you've changed your name back again.

-Your insurance company will be able to get all your licence details, so there isn't (usually) any paperwork you need to send over.
+Your insurance company will be able to get all your licence details, so there isn't (usually) any paperwork you need to send over for this.

 There are different ways to get hold of this proof.

-It's worth asking your new insurance company what kind of paperwork they need to check your no-claims bonus, and what information it should include.
+However, not all insurers will accept this as proof.
+It's worth asking your new insurance company what kind of paperwork they need to check your no claims bonus, and what information it should include.
 Sometimes they'll only accept original documents.
 Others are happy with copies.

 If you're paying for the whole year, most insurance companies will ask you to pay over the phone or online using a debit card.
 You'll need to have all your card details to hand.
 (If you're paying by credit card, your insurer might charge you a little more.)

 If you pay for your insurance monthly, you'll usually be asked to set up a direct debit so they can take a payment from your account every month.
 For this you'll need your bank name, account number and sort code - and you'll need to be the account holder.

 If you've made claims on your car insurance before, that can bump up your price, too.
 And you'll have to tell your insurance company all about them.